bufbuild/docs.buf.build/docs/generate/usage.md

 $ buf generate
 ```

-You can also run `buf generate` on a module by specifying the filepath to the
+You can also run `buf generate` on an input by specifying the filepath to the
-directory containing the proto root.
-For example if your protos are in directory
+directory containing the root of your `.proto` definitions.
+For example if all of
-`foo`:
+your `.proto` files are in directory `foo`:

 ```sh
 $ buf generate foo